madprops/blog/rofi_dev.md

 Here's how launching applications can look like:
 ![](https://i.imgur.com/9rcbhil.jpg)

-Filtering is built-in into rofi.
+Filtering is built-in and usable in different modes.

-Inputting text searches for the item you're looking for, in any mode.

-This means we can select items easily.

 ## Getting Information